sbgn/sbgn/docs/learning_sbgn.md

 **Tip 6.
 Design your SBGN map.** Start by creating the components and their interactions then add necessary information in respect to Tip 5.
 **Tip 7.
 Beautify your SBGN map.** Your map should be visually appealing to your audience if you expect them to look into the details.
 **Tip 8.
 Manage your SBGN map and its content.** Save your map in different formats to facilitate the sharing and reusability of your work.
 **Tip 9.
-Link the original data to your SBGN map.** When publishing your work, link the SBGN visualisations to your original data (i.e. model, data set).
+Link the original data to your SBGN map.** When publishing your work, link the SBGN visualisation to your original data (i.e. model, data set).
 **Tip 10.
-Seek help from the SBGN community.** Request feedbacks and ask questions on the [SBGN mailing lists](http://sbgn.github.io/sbgn/contact "SBGN contact").
+Seek help from the SBGN community.** Request feedback and ask questions using the [sbgn-discuss](http://sbgn.github.io/sbgn/contact "SBGN contact") mailing list.
 Don't be shy!

 ## SBGN PD Reference Card